dandi/handbook/docs/64_dandi_archive.md

 • `checksum-worker`: another worker, also using `celery`, that specifically calculates if a new file pushed to DANDI Archive is new/updated, and determines what exactly has been changed
 • `analytics-worker`: another `celery` worker that handles all tasks related to processing of S3-related logs

-This `Procfile` shouldn't need to be changed or reconfigured much for a DANDI-clone; however, it is important to note so that one may understand how the Archive is working
+This `Procfile` shouldn't need to be changed or reconfigured much for a DANDI-clone; however, it is important to note so that one may understand how DANDI Archive is working.

 ## Understanding metrics and logging via Heroku

-## Configuring email alerts via Heroku
+### Configuring email alerts via Heroku

 ## Creating a Django "superuser" (Admin) Account